piano1029/ClannyWikiV2/docs/discord/commands/Group Commands/rank.md

 - `c!rank lock [Rank]` Disables automated promotions and demotions from and to that rank
 - `c!rank perm [Rank] [normal/officer/hicom/owner]` Changes a rank's permission level
 - `c!rank role [Rank ID] [Discord Role ID/Mention/Ping]` Sets a rank's Discord role, this will be given automatically or removed automatically
 - `c!rank prefix [Rank ID] [Prefix]` Sets a rank's nickname prefix, this will be set automatically.
-This can not contain spaces
+This can not contain spaces.
+Set the prefix to "none" if you want to remove it

 :::tip
 Clanny supports some _special_ Discord roles, their uses are self explenatory